Visit our other Wisconsin Historical Society websites!

 Date: 1930 ca.

-Description: A view of the surgeon's quarters at Fort Winnebago.
+Description: A view of the commissary warehouse at Fort Winnebago.

 If you didn't find the material you searched for, our Library Reference Staff can help.